MPhil/PhD

 Supervision

-Other Involvement
+Other involvement

-Throughout the course of your research, it may be possible to have ‘ad-hoc tutorials’ with members of Goldsmiths staff and external artists and academic in order to key into particular expertise and support your research.
+Throughout the course of your research, it may be possible to have ‘ad-hoc tutorials’ with members of Goldsmiths staff and external artists and academics in order to key into particular expertise and support your research.

 Similar programmes